jadecobra/python_tdd_exercises/source/conventions.rst

     {1, 2.5, 'three', (4, 'five')}

-* Dictionaries/Mappings are also represented with curly braces/brackets but contain key/value pairs
+* Dictionaries/Mappings are also represented with curly braces/brackets but have key/value pairs

   .. code-block:: python